vippsas/vipps-developers/faqs/users-and-payments-faq.md

 [ePayment API](https://developer.vippsmobilepay.com/docs/APIs/epayment-api/)
 and the
 [Checkout API](https://developer.vippsmobilepay.com/docs/APIs/checkout-api/)
-support free-standing card payments:
+support freestanding card payments:
 Users can enter their card details and pay with the card without using the app.
-This means that payments are possible also for users in countries where VippsMobilePay is not yet available.
+This means that payments are possible also for users in countries where Vipps and MobilePay are not yet available.

 Both Visa and Mastercard are supported.
 This includes any cards that are co-branded with VISA and Mastercard.

 Visa Electron is supported if card is enabled for online purchases.

-**Important:** To reduce risk we do a 3D Secure step-up for _all_ cards used for free-standing payments.
-We do, of course, not have the delegated SCA used in the app when users are making free-standing payments, so this additional security is required.
+**Important:** To reduce risk, we do a 3D Secure step-up for *all* cards used for freestanding payments.
+We do not have the delegated SCA used in the app, when users are making freestanding payments.
+Therefore, this additional security is required.
 If the issuer does not handle 3D Secure correctly, the payment will fail.

 Cards issued in the following countries are accepted:

 * EEA/EØS (European Economic Area)
 * UK
 * Canada